Blues snap skid with 3-2 win over San Jose

 Just 80 seconds later, Oskar Sundqvist fleeced the puck from Logan Couture in the corner, then zipped a pass through three defenders to Barbashev for a one-timer.
 Barbashev's sixth goal of the season ended a 10-game goal drought.

-Couture, an all-star selection for San Jose this year, lefft the game shortly thereafter with a left leg injury after a collision with Vince Dunn among the end boards.
+Couture, an all-star selection for San Jose this year, left the game shortly thereafter with what appeared to be a left knee injury after a collision with Vince Dunn among the end boards.

-In defenseman Niko Mikkola's NHL debut, and the one-year anniversary of Jordan Binnington's first NHL start, the Blues and the San Jose Sharks were scoreless after a largely uneventful first period at Enterprise Center.
+Defenseman Niko Mikkola made his NHL debut and played pretty well in 12 minutes 31 seconds of ice time.

-The Blues had one power play, when San Jose's Marc-Edouard Vlasic was sent off for holding Mackenzie MacEachern at the 12:21 mark, but got no shots on goal operating against the league's top penalty kill unit (88.4 percent).
+And the one-year anniversary of Jordan Binnington's first NHL start resulted in a nice bounceback game for the goalie after allowing a career-high seven goals last Thursday in Colorado and being pulled late in the contest.